ibm-cloud-docs/vpc/block_storage_vpc_expandable_boot_volume.md

 ```
 {: codeblock}

-For more information, see [Create an instance](/apidocs/vpc/latest#create-instance) in the VPC API reference.
+For more information, see [Create an instance](/apidocs/vpc#create-instance) in the VPC API reference.

-### Increasing capacity of an existing boot volume with the API
+### Increase capacity of an existing boot volume with the API
 {: #expand-existing-boot-vol-api}

 With the API, locate the boot volume that you want to expand by making a `GET \volumes` call.
 Then, make a `PATCH \volumes` call with the ID of the boot volume and specify a new value for capacity.